missuari/pls-tgnet/mapping-lab.md

-# Core Material to PDF Handout Mapping Summary
+# Material Handout Mapping

 ## Overview
-This document provides a comprehensive mapping between the 3-day core training materials (Day 1-3 markdown files) and the supplementary PDF handout modules.
+This document provides a comprehensive mapping between training materials and the supplementary PDF handout modules.

 ## Day 1: Fundamentals of Gas Pipeline Simulation